 We tend to adapt to our houses rather than the other way around, learning to live with their quirks and idiosyncrasies.
-But for architect Brett Woods and residential designer Joseph Dangaran, building a custom home is a singular opportunity to consider how we interact with our living environments and craft them to suit us.
+But for designers Brett Woods and Joseph Dangaran, building a custom home is a singular opportunity to consider how we interact with our living environments and craft them to suit us.
 “We always say it’s probably more important for you to unlearn all the years of living,” says Woods.
 “We’re challenging you to think about how you want to relate to your space.”
 Their design process, undertaken in tandem with their clients, is rigorous.
 “We’re asking you to consider, operationally, how you want to live,” explains Dangaran, “Yes, this is the way it’s always been, and this is how you’ve always seen it—but that’s not how it has to be done.”

 For Danelle Lavin and her husband, a couple looking to build a home of their own on a Santa Monica site after living in a West Hollywood bungalow, Woods and Dangaran’s approach held tremendous appeal.
 “The experience of building the house was a study in how we wanted to raise our family and how we wanted to live,” says the husband.
 For the couple, the home they envisioned would suit both their three young children and their love of entertaining.
 It would also, says Danelle, be something bright that moved beyond a typical white box.